Cudgel War: War

 An uprising began on Christmas Eve 1595 and was initially successful, but shortly thereafter was crushed by cavalry.
-Officially, the Cudgel War began in Ostrobothnia with an attack by peasants on Isokyrö's church on November 25, 1596.
+Officially, the Cudgel War began in Ostrobothnia with an attack by peasants on Isokyrö's church on 25 November 1596.
 The peasants won a number of encounters with infantry.
 Klaus Fleming began negotiating a truce that required the surrender of peasant leader Jaakko Ilkka.
-Ilkka fled to avoid being handed over and the peasant army scattered, pursued by the soldiers.
-At least 1500 were killed within the next two months.
-Along with Ilkka, five other rebellion leaders were executed on January 27, 1597.
+Ilkka, along with his wife and some of his men, fled to avoid being handed over and the peasant army scattered, pursued by the soldiers.
+At least 1,500 were killed within the next two months.
+Along with Ilkka, five other rebellion leaders were executed on 27 January 1597.

-Israel Larsson was named as the new governor of central and northern Ostrobothnia, and planned to support the rebellion until he fled rather than face Fleming.
-Leaderless, the peasants attacked on February 24, 1597, and fought their last battle on the Santavuori Hill in Ilmajoki.
+Israel Larsson was named as the new governor of central and northern Ostrobothnia, and planned to support the rebellion until he fled, rather than face Fleming.
+Leaderless, the peasants attacked on 24 February 1597, and fought their last battle on the Santavuori Hill in Ilmajoki.
 Over 1,000 were killed and 500 captured.

 The insurgents were mostly Finnish peasants from Ostrobothnia, Northern Tavastia, and Savo.
 The events can also be seen as a part of a larger power struggle between King Sigismund and Duke Charles.